State of Alabama Certification Program for Hot Mix Asphalt Technicians

 Radiation Safety: A one day course designed to train personnel in the safe handling techniques for using radioactive materials.
 Topics covered are health hazards of radioactive materials, pertinent rules and regulations of the Radiological Safety manual and the State of Alabama Radiation Protection Regulations published by the State of Alabama Department of Pubic Health, Bureau of Environmental Health, and the Manufacturer’s instructions for the gauge being used.
 This course is a prerequisite to Roadway Technology and Asphalt Level I training.

-Roadway Technology: Training consists of 2 to 3 day classroom and laboratory sessions.
+Roadway Technician: Training consists of 1 day classroom.
 Technician must have successfully completed the Radiation Safety course.
 The technician must demonstrate the ability to operate a nuclear density gauge and be capable of performing thin layer gauge calibrations under the supervision of a certified Level II technician.
 The technician must also understand Asphalt Pavement construction, delivery, placements and compaction of asphalt mixtures, sampling and computation of pay factors used for asphalt pavements.

 Asphalt Level I – Laboratory Technician:Licensing by the State Health Department to operate nuclear gauges (Radiation Safety) and Aggregate Technician certification are prerequisites for Level I training.
 Level I training consists of 5 days of classroom and laboratory training covering sampling, testing, and analysis of HMA specimens.
 The technician must properly perform HMA testing in the presence of a qualified evaluator and/or instructor approved by the Department of Transportation and pass a written examination administered by the Department of Transportation.